-Now it is sometimes said that man is a historical The meaning of the statement may be grasped most vividly by a thought experiment.
+Now it is sometimes said that man is a historical to meaning the meaning of the statement may be grasped most vividly by a thought experiment.
 Suppose a man suffers total amnesia.
-He nollonger knows who he is, fails to recognize relatives and friends, does not recall his commitments or his lawful expectations, does not know where he works or how he makes his living, and has lost even the information needed to perform his once customary tasks.
-Obviously, if he is to live, either the amnesia has to be cured, or else he must start all over.
-For our pasts have made us whatever we are and on that capital we have to live or else we must begin afresh.
+He no longer knows who he is, fails to recognize relatives and friends, does not recall his commitments or his lawful expectations, does not know where he works or how he makes his living, and has lost even the information needed to perform his once customary tasks.
+Obviously, if he is to live, either the amnesia has to be cured, or else he must start all over. & For our pasts have made us whatever we are and on that capital we have to live or else we must begin # # afresh.
 Not only is the individual an historical entity, living off his past, but the same holds for the group.
-For, if we suppose that all members in the group suffer total amnesia, there will be as total a collapse of all group functioning as there is in each individual in the group.
-Groups too live on their past, and their past, so to speak, lives on in them.
-The present functioning of the good of order is what it is mostly because of past functioning and only slightly because of the minor efforts now needed to keep things going and, when possible, improve them.
+For, if we suppose that all memebers in the group suffer total amnesia, there will be as total a collapse of all group functioning as there is in each individual in the group.
+Groups too live on their past, and their past so The present functioning of the to speak lives on in them. good of order is what it is because of past functioning and only slightly because \ of the minor efforts now needed to keep things going and, when possible, improve them.
 To start completely afresh would be to revert to a very distant age.